temporalio/documentation/docs/references/errors.md

 ## Resource Exhausted Cause Concurrent Limit

-This error indicates that the concurrent [poller count](/application-development/worker-performance/#poller-count) has been reached.
+This error indicates that the concurrent [poller count](/application-development/worker-performance/#poller-count) has been exhausted.

 <!--TODO: more info needed -->